MohamedOthman1/rest-api-core-example/README.md

-# Student Registration System - Web Api In Asp.Net Core 2.1
+# Student Registration System - Web Api with Asp.Net Core 2.1
 ## Functionalities :
 * CRUD operation on students and courses
 * Course can contain a maximum number of 3 students